philfrei/SiVi/README.md

 #### Origins

 When this project was started, I was pretty much a novice Java coder.
 I could barely write functioning GUI code, and learned a great deal from collaborators at Java-Gaming.org (now jvm-gaming.org) and especially from member LoomWeaver (Sumio Kiyooka).
-Despite this help, cruft and code smell remain attributes of the project, for which I admit responsibility.

 Along the way, I learned about *functional programming* and the *Model-View-Controller* design pattern, and the code was revised in my first attempts to implement these concepts.